VisMGA/osu-font-converter/README.md

 I'm familiar with it from other image manipulation projects.

 ### Do you plan to continue this project?
 If it sounds useful to people and I can figure it out, I'd like to re-write this in p5.js as an app on a github page so people don't have to download anything to use it.
-This version probably won't be continued.
+I probably won't continue work on this downloaded version unless people really want it.

 ### Gee your code is messy
 Yeah I didn't expect to release this until I was already almost done.
 Works though.